ITISFoundation/osparc-simcore/services/api-server/README.md

 ## Development

-Since services are often heavily interconnected, it's best to build and run the entire osparc repo in the development mode.
-Instruction can be found in the [development build](../../README.md#development-build) section of the main README
+Since the API server communicates with (almost) all other services, running it requires running the entire osparc (see the section [development build](../../README.md#development-build) of the main README)

 Open the following sites and use the test credentials user=key, password=secret to manually test the API: